meilisearch/integration-guides/guides/build_integration.md

 ## 5. Tests

-Each method provided should be tested against the MeiliSearch instance.
+Each public method (so the exposed part of the tool) should be tested against the MeiliSearch instance.

 Mocking tests are accepted but should not be prioritized.